 Events are taking place all around the UK.
 To to find out more about what is happening in your area visit blackhistorymonth.org.uk

-Race hate crimes make up three quarters of all reported hate crimes in the UK.
+Race hate crimes continue to make up three quarters of all reported hate crimes in the UK.
 Over the last few years there has been a spike in racist attacks and far-right activity across the UK.
 In fact the police recently said the far-right is the fastest-growing terrorist threat in the UK.

-The rise of populist leaders has emboldened racists not just in the UK, but across Europe.
+The rise of populist leaders has also emboldened racists not just in the UK, but across Europe.
 Far-right activists have been mobilising in our streets and online, often seeking recruits in communities which have suffered years of neglect and under-funding.

 But they do not represent working people in Britain.